 All of the advances in digital imaging have really solved a lot of problems and enabled taking shots that were impossible before.
 However, what goes on in front of the camera has not changed and should be dealt with if one is really serious about quality color management and actually controlled work flow.

-Properly measuring red intensity was a major hurtle.
+Properly measuring red intensity was a major hurdle.
 Sekonic designers solved the problem by incorporating four color sensors: a Red sensor for visual/digital response (Rd); a Red sensor for photographic film response (Rf); a Green sensor (G); and a Blue sensor (B).
 They then developed a new "Simulated Spectrum" software solution (patent pending) that emulates the blue and green channel color response for both digital and film.

 The brightness of continuous light sources is displayed in LUX (lx) or Foot-Candle (FC).
 Illuminance measurement is especially useful for cinematography, videography, theatrical and other applications that require precise control light source brightness.